What is the purpose of the Office of Student Conduct?

 The Office of Student Conduct has the responsibility implementing University policies that apply to currently enrolled students and student organizations recognized by the University.
 As outlined in the Statement of Community Responsibility, students of Bucknell are expected to uphold these policies that support our community standards.

 What happens when an alleged violation is reported?

-What is the difference between a pre-hearing resolution and an administrative hearing?
+What is the difference between a community standards meeting and an administrative hearing?

-A pre-hearing resolution occurs when the student or student organization takes responsibility for the alleged violations and its outcome cannot be appealed.
+A community standards meeting occurs when the student or student organization takes responsibility for the alleged violations and its outcome cannot be appealed.
 An administrative hearing occurs when the student or student organization does not accept responsibility for the alleged charges and wants to have the outcome decided through an extended conversation with an administrator.
 These are typically reserved for more serious incidents as well as students who are repeat violators and/or sanctions for these could result in suspension or expulsion.

-What will happen during my pre-hearing resolution or administrative hearing with a conduct officer?
+What will happen during my community standards meeting or administrative hearing with a conduct officer?

 During a meeting, the conduct officer will review the Code of Conduct and the Statement of Community Responsibility with the student, discuss the conduct process including the report and resolution options, and provide an opportunity for the student to share additional information regarding the incident.

 What's the standard outcome for an alcohol and/or subsequent alcohol violations?